IndieAuth Ticket Auth

 When a ticket is sent, if there is no problem with the request, the ticket endpoint MUST return an HTTP 200 OK code or HTTP 202 Accepted if it is going to asynchronously make the token request.

-Bob's ticket endpoint redeems the ticket for an access token
+Bob's ticket endpoint redeems the ticket for an access token.
+This token can support refresh tokens as per the IndieAuth specification.

 The ticket endpoint makes a POST request to the token endpoint to exchange the ticket for an access token.
-The POST request contains the following parameters:
+The POST request MUST contain the following parameters:

 • grant_type=ticket